 2. With Honesty

-When you’re dumped for someone you know or someone you’re close to, the experience adds another, complicated layer: that of a betrayal on top of a betrayal.
+When you’re dumped for someone you know or someone you’re close to, the experience adds another, complicated layer: that of betrayal on top of betrayal.
 You trusted your partner.
 You trusted your friend.
-Now, especially if there’s been cheating before the end of the relationship, you question who you can trust.
+Now, especially if there was cheating before the end of the relationship, you question who you can trust.
 This experience can significantly alter your comfort in the world.
 No matter your levels of anger with your partner and your friend, it’s an incredibly uncomfortable, bewildering, ugly scenario.
 You have to fight hard to earn back your ability to trust again.

 5. Your Own Distance

 Maybe you know your relationship has problems and maybe you even have one foot out the door.
 Still, when your partner beats you to the punch, it’s devastating.
 You wanted the relationship to end, but you also had doubts and weren't ready for it to end.
 Since you were unable to control the way it ended, your feelings became even more convoluted.
-You may have had good reasons for not ending the relationship sooner: maybe you were scared of being alone or you just weren’t ready.
+You may have had good reasons for not ending the relationship sooner: Maybe you were scared of being alone or you just weren’t ready.
 You’ve been on the outside looking in at the problems in the relationship, but now you are confronted with the painful experience of being left for someone else.
-To confuse matters further, your partner’s distance can in turn draw you closer.
-It’s a see-saw effect, and like all the other scenarios, it is painful, uncomfortable, and disorganizing.
+To confuse matters further, your partner’s distance can, in turn, draw you closer.
+It’s a see-saw effect, and like all the other scenarios, it's painful, uncomfortable, and disorganizing.

 Second, you may be able to recognize that because this is how things turned out with you and your partner, it’s better for you that your relationship is over.
 It makes room for you to be open to trusting again when the opportunity arises.
 You can harness your anger and indignation, which can be very empowering.
-The extremeness of the reason for the breakup can help you bring more certainty and resolve into your next relationship, and, again, help you hold onto or rediscover your capacity to trust.
+The extreme breakup can help you bring more certainty and resolve into your next relationship, and, again, help you hold onto or rediscover your capacity to trust.

 And finally, after losing your partner to another, you’ve weathered one of the worst relationship-related experiences life can offer.
-When you come out on the other side of this experience (which you have no choice but to do - eventually), you now have in your repertoire the capacity to withstand a relationship challenge of this magnitude.
+When you come out on the other side of this experience (which you have no choice but to do, eventually), you now have in your repertoire the capacity to withstand a relationship challenge of this magnitude.
 Your strength has been reinforced.
-Having survived your worst fears can encourage a more resilient perspective in future relationships.
+Having survived your worst fear can encourage a more resilient perspective in future relationships.